rtfeldman/node-test-runner/README.md

 When people say “elm-test” they usually refer to either:

-- The name of the Node.js CLI tool in this repository.
+- This CLI tool for running tests.
-- The Elm library for writing tests: [elm-explorations/test].
+- [elm-explorations/test] – an Elm package for defining tests that this CLI tool can run.

 [elm-explorations/test]: https://package.elm-lang.org/packages/elm-explorations/test/latest